 INFJs consider themselves responsible for their children’s behavior, so in case their kids go astray, INFJs put the blame on themselves and believe that they failed as parents.

-This is why INFJs tend to closely monitor their children’s demeanor, set well-structured principles and expectations, and pose themselves as role model.
+This is why INFJs tend to closely monitor their children’s demeanor, set well-structured principles and expectations, and pose themselves as a role model.

 But, they aren’t rigid or distant.
 On the contrary, parents with the Defender personality type show lots of love and affection, while maintaining limits and boundaries.